RocketMVPRocketMVP

 Can a non-technical founder build an MVP?

-Yes.
+Absolutely.
 Many successful startups were founded by non-technical founders who built their first MVP using no-code tools, hired freelancers, or partnered with an MVP development team.
 The key is understanding what to build, not necessarily how to code it yourself.
+Non-technical founders can use platforms like Bubble, Webflow, or Airtable to create functional MVPs without writing code.
+Alternatively, you can hire freelance developers on platforms like Upwork or partner with an agency that specializes in MVP development.
+Some founders even use manual processes (like Excel spreadsheets or email) to simulate their product before building anything technical.
+The most important skill isn't coding—it's understanding your users and their problems deeply enough to build the right solution.

 How long does it take to build an MVP?